payload/ethersync/README.md

 # ethersync

+NOT STABLE YET.
 Push any file to an etherpad and edit it collaborativly.
 Changes in the pad get refelected in the file instantly.

 ## Install